Nellaiappan01/nellaitheanalyst.github.io/README.txt

-Fe for psal andrcialse uhe CCA 3.0 license (html5up.net/lice A dark, slick, n, oi, jecte-drenched design built around an extremely dynamic landing page (scroll that mofo!).
+Fe for psal andrcialse uheCA 3.0 license (html5up.net/lice A dark, slick, n, oi, jecte-drenched design built around an extremely dynamic landing page (scroll that mofo!).
 Inspired by Big Picturanother design of mine with a similarish feel/flow, only this time I took it waaaaaay further and